 I can’t plan any of my mushroom art in advance, either, because I never know what kind of mushrooms I end up finding.
 I have to take what the nature decides to give me that day, and work with that.

 So it was a surprise for me, when I looked back and realized that so many of my dreamy creations were inspired by the underwater world.
 I guess it’s just natural – we dream about what we love.

 For collaborations, get in touch!

 If you are interested in the publication or use of an image, please ask first!
-It is illegal to save, copy, or distribute any of my images without my permission.
+Or check the guidelines on how to use my art.